fabianbinna/infiltrator/README.md

 ## Installation

-Currently, there is not staging mechanism.
+Currently, there is no packaging script.
 The following files and directory structure needs to be created manually:

 ```
 - data/